zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 = 2.2.2 =
 * 17 mar 2013
 * Add support for open graph
-* Replace meta attr name with property which is mroe compliant with W3C
+* Replace meta attr name with property which is more compliant with W3C

 = 2.2.1 =
 * 13 fev 2013